ElectricMolasses/battleship/README.md

 #### removeShip()

 Takes a ship to remove, find the cells containing that ship in the board objects, and then sets them to no longer contain that ship.
 Will likely have to flag a global value to let the game know that ship is now free for placement again.

+#### doesHit(x, y)

+Takes a coordinate to confirm whether or not a shot hits.
+Will apply the hit property to the cell and call any functions required to show a hit/miss.